Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 What are my responsibilities as a Pharmacist-In-Charge?
 What if the Pharmacist-in-Charge changes?

 Answer: Section 3.1 of the Board’s Rules and Regulations explains the requirements and responsibilities of the Pharmacist-in-Charge (PIC).
-One of these requirements is that a new PIC who has never been a PIC in Delaware must appear before the Board for an interview.
-In addition, the PIC of a Delaware-licensed community pharmacy must complete a Pharmacist-in-Charge Self-Inspection Report:
+One of these requirements is that a new PIC who has never been a PIC in Delaware must appear before the Board for an interview within 90 days of assuming the position.
+In addition, the PIC of a Delaware-licensed community pharmacy must complete a Community Pharmacy Pharmacist-in-Charge Self-Inspection Report:

 Answer: You are not allowed to accept medications for return or exchange after they are removed from the pharmacy (Section 5.1.14 of the Board’s Rules and Regulations).
 The reasoning behind this rule is that a medication that has left the control of the pharmacy is susceptible to any range of issues that could affect its safety and effectiveness in treatment.